To configure event global settings, navigate to: Global Settings cog > Global Settings > Events.

 Event Topic, like Category, is another field that you can use to group your Events.
 To edit the list of available options, navigate to:

-System Settings > Home/Dashboard > Events > Topics
+Global Settings cog > Global Settings > Events > Topics

 You can allow front-end users to filter your event list by Topic through the Event List Filter setting.
 You can also search by Event Topic in Event Reports.

-If your organization categorizes events, you can specify them here: System Settings > Home/Dashboard > Events > Categories.
+If your organization categorizes events, you can specify them here: Global Settings cog > Global Settings Home > Events > Categories.

-Setup is similar to any other system setting type or category.
+Setup is similar to any other global setting type or category.

 It will then be displayed as a drop down field when you create or edit an event.